 Laws of inheritance

 The basic principles which determine how genes are inherited are determined by the Laws – or Principles – of Inheritance (Boore et al., 2016).
-How characteristics are passed on were derived from Gregor Mendel’s (an Augustinian Monk) experiments with plants (Pritchard & Korf, 2013), which showed that characteristics combine and segregate in types of mathematical proportions.
-Hereditary characteristics are in genes, and an allele is one version of a gene.
-Different versions of the same gene are called alleles (different versions of a gene we call alleles).
-We know our cells have two sets of chromosomes – diploid – one from our mother, and one from our father.
-These are homologous chromosomes.
-If both alleles at a gene – or locus on the homologous chromosomes are the same, they are described as homozygous.
+How characteristics are passed on were derived from Gregor Mendel’s experiments with plants (Pritchard & Korf, 2013), which showed that characteristics combine and segregate in types of mathematical proportions.
+Hereditary characteristics are in genes, and alleles are pairs or series of genes on a chromosome that determine the hereditary characteristics.
+We know our cells have two sets of chromosomes - from our mother, and one from our father.
+If both alleles at a gene are the same, they are described as homozygous.
 If they are different, they are heterozygous.

-Alleles occur in pairs in people – but one allele can be more dominant than the other, and the other recessive.
+Alleles occur in pairs – but one allele can be more dominant than the other, and the other recessive.
 This is the Law of Dominance.
 During meiosis, when gametes form, the member of each alleles pair separate, so each gamete has only one allele from each pair.
 They are then restored again at fertilisation (Pritchard & Korf, 2013) This is the Law of Segregation.
 The Law of Independent Assortment is where genes of different traits can segregate independently during the formation of gametes.
 However, this can vary, as some genes can be on the same chromosome, and therefore can be inherited together.
-This is explained in Figure 13, known as The Punnett Square (Boore et al., 2016) , which demonstrates the probability of the offspring of two heterozygous parents having a particular certain genotype, ie, their genetic make up.
+This is explained in Figure 13, known as The Punnett Square (Boore et al., 2016) , which demonstrates the probability of the offspring of two heterozygous parents having a particular genetic make up.

 Heterozygous parent Aa